ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on FreeCodeCamp's Markdown Previewer project and React challenges https://twitter.com/saromsaweb/status/1086016860582281216

 **Thoughts:** I had previously done a quick React component but now I've decided to implement and work through something a little bigger.
 Using the Markdown Previewer project as an opportunity to get really into coding a React app.
 I'm also supplimenting this by looking at other resources to get into more detail about React.

+### Day 54: January 19, 2019

+**Today's Progress:** More on React https://twitter.com/saromsaweb/status/1086747501804380162

+**Thoughts:** Going through [Tania Rascia's blog post](https://www.taniarascia.com/getting-started-with-react/) about creating a React App as the only way I've done it locally, so far, has been loading in JavaScript libraries into the page.
+Now I'm going through creating a full project.